 Nurses in management, education, policy and research

-There are specific competencies in these domains for nurses who work in management, education, policy and/or research.
+There are specific competencies in Domain 2 and Domain 3 for nurses who practice in management, education, policy and/or research.
 Nurses who are assessed against these specific competencies are required to demonstrate how these competencies contribute to their practice.